-Cartrefu, which means to reside in Welsh, is a two year programme which aims to improve access to quality arts experiences for older people in residential care.
+Cartrefu, which means to reside in Welsh, is a four year programme which aims to improve access to quality arts experiences for older people in residential care.

 We’re putting older people’s artistic ambitions and needs at the centre of design and delivery, ensuring they’re at the heart of this project, which is being funded by Arts Council Wales and the Baring Foundation.

-Age Cymru has recruited 16 professional artists in four different fields: Performing Arts, Visual Arts, Words and Music.
-These artists will deliver 8-week residencies across the length and breadth of Wales, introducing a mix of established art forms and new activities residents may not have had the chance to experience before.
+Between 2015 and 2017 Age Cymru recruited 16 professional artists in four different fields: Performing Arts, Visual Arts, Words and Music.
+These artists each delivered eight 8-week residencies across the length and breadth of Wales, introducing a mix of established art forms and new activities residents may not have had the chance to experience before.

-It is our hope that cARTrefu will foster a greater appreciation of the arts among care home staff as they work with our artists.
-We want care home staff to acquire new skills and gain more confidence in sharing and practicing them so that a strong legacy of arts involvement will extend far beyond the end of the project, and will become part of care home culture.
+We hope that cARTrefu will foster a greater appreciation of the arts among care home staff as they work with our artists.
+We want care home staff to gain more confidence and acquire new skills, sharing and practicing them in their daily work with residents.